rust-lang/rust/docs/dev/architecture.md

 Using the tree as a store for semantic info is convenient in traditional compilers, but doesn't work nicely in the IDE.
 Specifically, assists and refactors require transforming syntax trees, and that becomes awkward if you need to do something with the semantic info.

-**Architecture Invariant:** syntax tree is build for a single file.
+**Architecture Invariant:** syntax tree is built for a single file.
 This is to enable parallel parsing of all files.

 **Architecture Invariant:**  Syntax trees are by design incomplete and do not enforce well-formedness.